 I have a BSBA in Business from East Carolina University.
 I worked as a Human Resource Director at a Home Health Agency before becoming a full-time mom.
 I became involved with the PTA and met a lot of nice women who I was fortunate enough to share hard work and fun with.
 We moved frequently around the southern United States, gathering friends and learning new traditions until the next transfer.
 After leaving the corporate world, my husband and I moved back to North Carolina with our daughter and brought our own business in 2003.
 We wanted to get closer to our families and help them when they needed us.
 We ran our sign company for 15+ years and again my time was well spent in listening to the stories of our customers and finding creative ways to help them promote their business.

 Here I am, spending more time on my writing and finally pursuing the advice I received in a fortune cookie my first year back in North Carolina.
 It read, “Someday you will write a book” and now I have.
 I write southern fiction with a touch of mystery.
-I am a member of the North Carolina Writers’ Network, the Women’s Fiction Writers Association and a terrific writer’s group.
-I live in a small southern coastal town where I write and read as much as I can.
+I’m a member of the Women’s Fiction Writers Association, the North Carolina Writers’ Network, the South Carolina Writers Association, and a terrific writer’s group.
+I live in a small North Carolina coastal town where I write and read as much as I can.
 Otherwise, I love to golf and go to the beach with my husband.
 We also spend time with our family and friends (when there’s not a pandemic.)